Clean Eating Turkey and Sweet Potato Shepherd’s Pie (+ Video)

 Spread the mashed sweet potatoes evenly on top of the filling.
 Use a fork to draw furrows (to create peaks that will get browned!).
 Sprinkle with sweet paprika.

 Bake for 30 minutes, until bubbling and browned.
-If necessary, broil for last 5 minutes.
+If necessary, broil for least 5 minutes.
 Remove from the oven and serve.
 It makes great leftovers.

 About the veggies: you can use your favorite combo of frozen veggies.
 For the pictures, I used a mix of corn, peas and bell peppers.
 You can also use carrots or broccoli.